 In-kind Contributions - The Association is provided the use of office space by the University.
 Contributions with reasonably determinable fair values have been included in revenues as in-kind contributions with the associated expense recorded to office space rental.
 As part of certain contracts, the Association is provided in-kind contributions to provide to Board Members and award winners.
+These contributions with reasonably determined fair values have been included in revenues as in-kind contributions with the associated expense recorded to private to Board Members and award winners.
 These contributions with reasonably determined fair values have been included in revenues as in-kind contributions with the associated expense recorded to printing and marketing.

 Operating and Non-operating Activities - The Association's operating income includes all revenues and expenses associated with the organization's daily activities.
-Operating revenues consist primarily of transfers from related organizations, membership revenue, affinity commissions and sponsorships.
+Operating revenues consist primarily of transfers from related organizations, contributions, membership revenue, affinity commissions and sponsorships.
 In-kind contributions from the University are considered operating revenues as they directly offset certain operating expenses.
 Operating expenses include the cost of membership services as well as programmatic events or other activities and administrative expenses associated with the Association's operations.
-Non-operating activities arise from transactions not associated with the Association's principal activities, such as contributions, rental of facilities and investment gains or losses.
+Non-operating activities arise from transactions not associated with the Association's principal activities, such as rental of facilities, investment gains or losses and interest on SBITA liabilities.